leepface/presto/presto-docs/src/main/sphinx/functions/math.rst

     The mean and value v must be real values and the standard deviation must be a real and positive value.

+.. function:: inverse_t_cdf(df, p) -> double

+    Compute the inverse of the Student's t cdf with given degrees of freedom for the cumulative probability (p): P(N < n).
+The df parameter must be a positive real value.
+    The probability p must lie on the interval [0, 1].

+.. function:: t_cdf(df, v) -> double

+    Compute the Student's t cdf with given degrees of freedom.
+    The df parameters must be a positive real number and value v must be a real value.

 .. function:: inverse_beta_cdf(a, b, p) -> double

     Compute the inverse of the Beta cdf with given a, b parameters for the cumulative